One of our favorites of all time, this Marinated Grilled Flank Steak is so versatile and easy; try it at your next outdoor event.

 - 1 and 1/2 pound flank steak

-- Mix all marinade ingredients together in a large flat dish.
+- Mix all marinade ingredients together in a large flat container.
 Add flank steak and coat liberally.

-- Marinate flank steak, turning occasionally, for 2 to 12 hours in the refrigerator.
+- Refrigerate flank steak, turning occasionally, for 2 to 12 hours.

 - Grill steak over medium high heat for 5 minutes per side.
-Remove from grill and let sit for 5 minutes.
+Remove from grill and let sit for at least 5 minutes.

 - Slice meat on the diagonal across the grain and serve.